mjfrigaard/sharing-your-work/manuscript/chapter1.md

 * Managing your committee member's expectations (and egos),
 * Cleaning your data,
 * Persuading someone to read early drafts,
+* Analyzing your data
 * Politely reminding your committee to give you constructive criticism (promptly so you can graduate), and
-* Solving a million other little day-to-day problems.
+* Re-analyzing your data
+* Wondering why you've done this to yourself
+* Finding a position or job to transition to after you graduate

-A research paper written and edited by committee and a powerpoint presentation won't adequately capture your graduate school adventure, so if you want your work to count, it needs to be communicated to wider audiences, or even in other mediums.
+A few papers that were written and edited by a committee and some PowerPoint presentations won't adequately capture how you developed professionally through your graduate school adventure.
+We're going to show you a few ways to create more research artifacts, get discovered, get and give feedback, and connect to a community throughout the entire process.

-## Researchers to emulate
+### Shinning examples to emulate

 This book will show you some of the tools to make your work more discoverable.
 We'll introduce you to the technologies, methods, and places used by scientists who have successfully communicated their work.
 These scientists have used the internet as a tool to engage with broader audiences, create better tools for doing science, document some of their daily struggles/successes, and share more about what it means to conduct research.

 For example,  [Lucy D'Agostino McGowan](https://www.lucymcgowan.com/) is a post-doc at Johns Hopkins Bloomberg School of Health.
 She maintains a [blog](https://livefreeordichotomize.com/), publishes [ebooks](https://leanpub.com/ggplot2in2), has [online courses](https://leanpub.com/u/lucymcgowan), and also attempts to create a [real BB-8](https://magazine.amstat.org/blog/2017/11/01/lucy-dagostino-mcgowan-and-ryan-jarrett/).
 Her work is *highly discoverable* and showcases a wide range of skills.